 Restorative dentistry can restore the form and function of damaged and missing teeth.
 Untreated cavities, severe decay and gum disease can cause tooth damage and loss.
 Issues can also happen due to an oral trauma accident, like a sports injury or a slip and fall.

 By following through with necessary restorative dental treatment, patients can avoid future complications and more costly treatment options.
 More serious dental issues can progress if damaged or missing teeth are left untreated.
 By getting the care you need right away, you can save time and money in the long run.
 You’ll also enjoy lasting relief from pain and discomfort, all while regaining your natural functionality.
 Plus, restorative dental treatment significantly improves the appearance of your smile.
 You can have a pleasing, natural grin and a boost of confidence by restoring your missing or damaged teeth.

 If you are experiencing any dental health issue that causes serious pain, oral discomfort or bleeding, you may require emergency restorative treatment.
 Damaged or broken teeth, severe and prolonged toothaches and pulled-out or lost dental work all constitute for dental emergencies.
-It’s better to be safe than sorry, so contact your dentist to get emergency treatment right away.
+It’s better to be safe than sorry, so contact your Allen dentist to get emergency treatment right away.

 Most insurances will cover restorative treatment, but the extent of your coverage will vary depending on your insurer.
 For example, your dental insurance provider may cover dental crowns and bridges, but may not offer coverage for dental implants.
 We suggest getting in contact with your insurance provider to fully understand your coverage.

 About a quarter of American adults are missing all teeth.
 With restorative care options, tooth loss can be prevented.